scipy-lectures/scientific-python-lectures/CONTRIBUTING.rst

 ---------------------------------------------------

-Contributors should keep the following objectives and design choices of the Scientific Python lecture notes in mind.
+Contributors should keep the following objectives and design choices of the Scientific Python Lecture Notes in mind.

 Objectives: